jaylinski/kodi-addon-formula1/readme.md

 This [Kodi](https://github.com/xbmc/xbmc) Add-on provides a minimal interface for [formula1.com](https://www.formula1.com/).

+If you are a F1TV subscriber, consider using the [F1TV add-on](https://github.com/bbsan2k/plugin.video.f1tv).

 > This plugin is not official, approved or endorsed by Formula 1.

 ## Features